|Nutrition Facts (per serving)|

 Top with ginger ale.

-Foghorn - Commonly made with ginger beer, the Foghorn can also be made with ginger ale.
-This recipe adds lime juice and is great with Old Tom Gin.
+- The foghorn sometimes uses ginger ale instead of ginger beer.
+The recipe adds lime juice and is great with Old Tom Gin.

-Gin Gin Mule - A modern creation, this flavorful highball pairs your favorite gin with ginger beer, along with the contrasting taste of fresh mint.
+- A modern creation, the gin-gin mule pairs gin with ginger beer, along with the refreshing taste of fresh mint.